nanozuki/tabby.nvim/README.md

 ### Examples and Gallary

-There is some awesome exmaples shared by tabby.nvim users!
-Also welcome to share your owns!
+These are some awesome exmaples shared by tabby.nvim users!
+Also welcome to share your own!

 [Discussions: show and tell](https://github.com/nanozuki/tabby.nvim/discussions/categories/show-and-tell)

 ### Key mapping

-Tabby use native nvim tab, so you can directly use nvim tab operation.
-Maybe you want mapping some operation.
+Tabby uses native nvim tab, so you can directly use nvim tab operation.
+Maybe you want to map some operation.
 For example:

 ```lua
 vim.api.nvim_set_keymap("n", "<leader>ta", ":$tabnew<CR>", { noremap = true })